International

 The two governing bodies, CONMEBOL and UEFA, announced their decision to bring back the Artemio Franchi Trophy last summer.

 The Copa America and Euro champions previously played each other in 1985 and 1993.
-France beat Uruguay 2-nil in the first version while Argentina won the 1993 Artemio Franchi Cup against Denmark with Diego Maradona on the squad.
+France beat 2-nil in the first version while Argentina won the 1993 Artemio Franchi Cup against Denmark with Diego Maradona on the squad.

 Chiellini's last game for Italy

-Lionel Messi's team are on a 31-game undefeated streak, with the superstar looking to add a 40th career trophy to his vault.
+'s team are on a 31-game undefeated streak, with the superstar looking to add a 40th career trophy to his vault.
 Meanwhile, 37-year-old veteran center-back Giorgio Chiellini will make his final appearance for the Azzurri.

 Coverage for the game starts at 2:45 PM EST on Fox Sports 1 (TV) or Fox Sports (Streaming).
 For UK viewers, the 19:45 kick-off broadcasts on the Premier Sports channel.